 The Prince George plant operates on 31 hectares and operates two oil cylinders, one water-borne cylinder, a dry kiln and a fixation chamber.
 The total annual treating capacity is approximately 58,750 cubic metres.
 The facility also includes a pole peeler, a railway tie mill and a pole grading and framing line.
 The plant produces mainly poles and crossties to serve Canadian utilities and railway market sectors.
 A spur line in the plant connects to the Canadian National Railway Company main line.
 Truck access is available to British Columbia ports for offshore shipments.

-There were no capital expenditures at the Prince George plant for the year ended December 31, 2017.
+Capital expenditures of approximately \$130,000 were devoted primarily to fire suppression system upgrades at the Prince George plant during the year ended December 31, 2018.

 Neepawa, Manitoba